PSP Projects

 Project Status

-The Regional Jet (RJ) concourse gates have been partially converted onto the Common Use platform and some airlines are live in the system.
+The Agua Caliente Concourse gates have been partially converted onto the Common Use platform and some airlines are live in the system.
 Converting some gates has allowed the airport to ease the pressure of gating constraints as the season continues to ramp up.
 A construction firm has been selected and the airport anticipates this project to begin in July.

 Employee and Economy Parking Lots & Commercial Transit reconfiguration